ONSdigital/application-profile/data-types.md

 By describing your columns data type, this will help you explicitly state what the types are.

 If you do not specify the data type it will use a default.
-The default datat ype is a string (5.11.2 Derived dataypes - W3.org tabular data).
+The default data type is a string (5.11.2 Derived dataypes - W3.org tabular data).
 This would mean the data is not being represented correctly.

 ## String